Dynamics and thermalization in correlated one-dimensional lattice systems: Results

 Figure \ref{rigol_TrapLattOff_nk0no0vstau} shows that the GGE calculations for $n(k=0)$ and $\lambda_0$ properly predict the outcome of the relaxation dynamics.
-We have also computed the time average (between $\tau=5000\hbar/t$ and $10000\hbar/t$) of the full density profiles, $n(k)$, and $\lambda_{\eta}$.
+We have also computed the time average (between $t=5000\hbar/J$ and $10000\hbar/J$) of the full density profiles, $n(k)$, and $\lambda_{\eta}$.
 They are shown in Fig.~\ref{rigol_TrapLattOff_Perfiles}.
 There, the time averages are compared with the results for the initial state and with the predictions of the GE and the GGE.
 That comparison clearly shows that, unlike the GE, the GGE is able to predict all those single particle observables after relaxation.
 Note that, when written in the bosonic language, the constraints lose the bilinear character they have in the fermionic representation, i.e., the outcome of the GGE calculation is not at all trivial, as it would be if done for noninteracting fermions.
-Recent numerical and analytical studies have addressed various aspects of the GGE \cite{rigol_dunjko_07,cazalilla_06,rigol_muramatsu_06,calabrese_cardy_07,cramer_dawson_08, barthel_schollwock_08,kollar_eckstein_08,iucci_cazalilla_09}.
-However, why the GGE and the diagonal ensemble should agree still remains to be understood.
+Recent numerical and analytical studies have addressed various aspects of the GGE \cite{rigol_dunjko_07,cazalilla_06,rigol_muramatsu_06,calabrese_cardy_07,cramer_dawson_08, barthel_schollwock_08,kollar_eckstein_08,iucci_cazalilla_09}, while a microscopic understanding for the agreement between the predictions of the GGE and the diagonal ensemble was presented in Ref.~\cite{cassidy_clark_11}.

-\subsection{Nonintegrable case with $V^{\textrm{ext}}=0$}
+\subsection{Nonintegrable Case with $V^{\rm ext}=0$}

-To study the effects of breaking integrability, we prepare an initial state that is an eigenstate of a Hamiltonian (in the total momentum $k=0$ sector) with $t_{ini}$, $V_{ini}$, $t'$, $V'$ and then quench the nearest-neighbor parameters to $t_{fin}$, $V_{fin}$ without changing $t'$, $V'$.
-The same quench is repeated for different values of $t',V'$ as one departs from $t'=V'=0$ \cite{rigol_09a}.
-To find whether the dynamics brings the observables to the predictions of the diagonal ensemble \eqref{rigol_diagonal}, we calculate the normalized area between the observables during the time evolution and their infinite time average, i.e., $\delta n_k(\tau)=(\sum_k|n(k,\tau)-n_{diag}(k)|)/\sum_k n_{diag}(k)$.
+To study the effects of breaking integrability, we prepare an initial state that is an eigenstate of a Hamiltonian (in the total momentum $k=0$ sector) with $J_{\textrm{ini}}$, $V_{\textrm{ini}}$, $J'$, $V'$ and then quench the nearest-neighbor parameters to $J_{\textrm{fin}}$, $V_{\textrm{fin}}$ without changing $J'$, $V'$.
+The same quench is repeated for different values of $J',V'$ as one departs from $J'=V'=0$ \cite{rigol_09a}.
+To find whether the dynamics brings the observables to the predictions of the diagonal ensemble \eqref{rigol_diagonal}, we calculate the normalized area between the observables during the time evolution and their infinite time average, i.e., $\delta n_k(t)=(\sum_k |n(k,t)-n_{\textrm{diag}}(k)|)/\sum_k n_{\textrm{diag}}(k)$.
 Similarly, we compute $\delta N_k$ for the structure factor $N(k)$, which is the Fourier transform of the density-density correlations.